verrazzano/docs/content/en/docs/releasenotes/_index.md

     Oracle Cloud Infrastructure DNS certificates are issued using Let's Encrypt, or the end user can provide certificates.
   - Updated to Coherence Operator v3.1.3.
   - Updates for running Verrazzano on Kubernetes 1.19 and 1.20.
-  - RBAC roles and role bindings created at install time.
+  - RBAC roles and role bindings created at installation.
   - Added instance information to status of Verrazzano custom resource; can be used to obtain instance URLs.
   - Updated to Istio v1.7.3.